The fundraising challenge

-During our June trustee meeting, we approved a grant to the Respiratory Department for the purchase of a portable thoracic ultrasound machine.
+During our June trustee meeting, we approved a grant to the Respiratory Department for a portable thoracic ultrasound machine.
 This new machine will allow the department to meet increasing demand at the hospital in the management of pleural disease.
 Furthermore, it will improve diagnostic waiting times and reduce hospital admissions.
 In light of COVID-19, this handheld machine will reduce risk of cross-infection, allowing use in clean and red COVID areas.

-Thank you so much to Hammers Juniors, Seniors, Ladies, the parents, supporters, and everyone who donated and made the challenge such a success; we truly appreciate your support.
+Thank you so much to Hammers Juniors, Seniors, Ladies, the parents, supporters, and to everyone who donated and made the challenge such a success; we truly appreciate your support.

 The challenge is now closed for donations, but you can still donate to our charity and/or become a Friend via our homepage.